{{ propApi.closeIcon }}

 • describe how the control measures are to be implemented, monitored and reviewed.

-A SWMS must also be prepared taking into account all relevant matters including:
+A SWMS must also be prepared that covers all relevant matters, including:

-• circumstances on site that may affect the way in which the high-risk activity is carried out, and
+• circumstances on site that may affect the way in which the high risk construction work is carried out, and

 • be set out and expressed in a way that is readily accessible and understandable to the persons required to work in accordance with the SWMS.

-A PCBU (including a sub-contractor) who is carrying out high-risk activities must put in place arrangements for ensuring that the activity is carried out in accordance with the applicable SWMS.
+A PCBU (including a sub-contractor) who is carrying out high risk construction work must put in place arrangements for ensuring that the work is carried out in accordance with the applicable SWMS.

-If the work is proceedings not as set out in the SWMS, they must cease the activity as soon as possible to review the procedures.
+If the work isn’t proceeding as set out in the SWMS, they must cease the activity as soon as possible to review the procedures.

-A SWMS for any high-risk activity must be reviewed as site conditions or hazards vary – and then be re-lodged with the Principal Builder (as required) prior to commencement of that activity.
-The Principal Builder needs to monitor the SWMS and inform the PCBU of any discrepancies or unsafe work practices.
+A SWMS for any high risk construction work must be reviewed as site conditions or hazards vary – and then be re-lodged with the principal contractor (as required) prior to commencement of that work.
+The principal contractor should monitor the SWMS and inform the PCBU of any discrepancies or unsafe work practices.

 Publication